Occoquan River: Parks

 The Occoquan River is bordered by three parks administered by the Northern Virginia Regional Park Authority.
 The three parks are Bull Run, Occoquan, and Fountainhead.
 In addition to horse riding, trailing cycling, fishing and boating access, the Bull Run to Occoquan trail travels through all three parks from the beginning of the river to its end.
-The Oxford Boathouse hosts Hylton High School, Potomac High School, Gar-Field High School, and Forest Park High School Woodbridge High School and Colgan High school.
+The Oxford Boathouse hosts Hylton High School, Potomac High School, Gar-Field High School, Forest Park High School, Woodbridge High School, and Colgan High school.